-Now that you have narrowed down your options for cleaning services, it is important to conduct interviews.
-This way you can find the best fit for you and your family.
+Now that you have narrowed down your options for cleaning services, it is essential to conduct interviews.
+This way, you can find the best fit for you and your family.
 Some key questions and topics you should cover when interviewing a new housekeeper include:

 - How do you establish your rates?
 What type of tasks are included in this cost?